MylenaRoberta/medications-and-side-effects-networks/README.md

 ### Questions to answer

-1. What are the side effects that happen together?
+1. Which side effects are the most important?

-2. Which side effects are more relevant?
-(In different aspects)
+2. How harmful are the most important side effects?
+What about the less important ones?

-3. Is there any similarity of the medications related to the side effects?
-(Similarity degree)
+3. Which side effects occur together?
+How harmful is each of these groups?

-4. How similar are medications from the same therapeutic class?
-And from different therapeutic classes?
+4. How similar are the side effects of medications within the same therapeutic class?

-5. What are the most relevant side effects related to habit forming medications?
-(Bipartite network)
+5. How close are the most harmful group side effects to the least harmful one?